 Disruption of service

 If the intruder can’t get in, then he tries to ensure that no one else can, either.
 This is the Dos (denial-of-service attack).
-This kind of threat does not try to get information directly, depending on which service crashes under the load, their effect can expose other resources that were previously protected.
+This kind of security threat does not try to get information directly, depending on which service crashes under the load, their effect can expose other resources that were previously protected.

 Physical Security Threats